Execution of Imam Khomeini's Order: History

+In 2006, as the United Nations and Western powers began to impose increasingly harsh economic sanctions on Iran, the task force began studying how some developing economies managed to grow so rapidly.
+The task force concluded that what Iran lacked and needed were conglomerates on par with South Korea, Japan, Brazil, and the United States.

+In 2013, as the West pressured Iran's economy with sanctions related to its nuclear development program, the headquarters' extensive economic operations provided the Islamic Republic with an independent source of revenue.

 Leadership

 Mohammad Shariatmadari was appointed as the leader of Setad by order of Ali Khamenei in 1994.
-Iranians who have served in the running or overseeing of Setad include Mohammad Javad Iravani, who took over as head of Setad in 1997, and Mohammad Mokhber, who became the acting CEO in 2007.
+Iranians who have served in the running or overseeing of Setad include Mohammad Javad Iravani, who took over as head of Setad in 1997, and Mohammad Mokhber, who became the CEO in 2007.
+Hossein-Ali Nayyeri (until 2023) and Kazem Najafi Elmi (until 2014) were members of the Board of Trustees of Execution of Imam Khomeini's Order.